-Diagenesis and porosity prediction of tight sandstones in the Shihezi Formation, southern Ningwu Basin: enlightenment sfor tight sandstones gas exploration
+Diagenesis and Porosity Prediction of Tight Sandstones in the Shihezi Formation, Southern Ningwu Basin: enlightenment Insights for Tight Sandstones Gas Exploration

-Abstract: The Shihezi Formation (He8 member) sandstone reservoirs of the the lower Permian are important targets for oil and gas exploration in the southern Ningwu Basin.
-In this study, thin-section identification, scanning electron microscopy, and X-ray diffraction analysis were used to investigateevaluate the impact of diagenesis and mineral composition on porosity of the tight sandstone reservoirs in He8 member of the southern Ningwu Basin.
-Based on the established multiple linear regression prediction model, predicted the distribution characteristics of favorable sandstone reservoirs in the study area.
+Abstract: The sandstone reservoirs of the He8 member within the Lower Permian Shihezi Formation are important targets for oil and gas exploration in the southern Ningwu Basin.
+This study utilized thin-section identification, scanning electron microscopy, and X-ray diffraction analysis to evaluate the impact of diagenesis and mineral composition on the sandstone reservoirs in the He8 member.
+Additionally, a multiple linear regression prediction model was developed to predict the distribution of promising sandstone reservoirs in the study area.

-The results showed that the sandstone of the He8 member is mainly composed of feldspathic lithic sandstone and lithic sandstone.
-The main reservoir type of the He8 member is characterized by the secondarily dissolved pores and micropores within kaolinite aggregates. the low porosity (0.2% to 10.7%) and permeability indicating a tight sandstone reservoir.
-He8 member reservoir has experienced compaction, cementation, and dissolution diagenesis, and is currently in the stage of mesodiagenesis B. The rigid framework of quartz, the dissolution of feldspar grains,, and intergranular pores of kaolinite contribute significantly to the reservoir quality and are the main contributors of porosity.
-Ais multivariate linear regression model based on the mineral content of quartz, feldspar, carbonate minerals, kaolinite, smectite,, and rock fragments was established, which accurately predicts the porosity of the studied reservoirs.
-It isThe model indicates that the tight sandstone reservoir of the He8 member in the north of Jingle south sub-depression has favorable reservoir space.
-This study has importantare important for characterizing the characteristics of tight sandstone reservoirs in the study area and improving the prediction effect of favorable reservoirs. locations
+The results of the analysis reveal that the sandstone of the He8 member is mainly composed of feldspathic lithic sandstone and lithic sandstone.
+The main reservoir type is characterized by the presence of secondarily dissolved pores and micropores within kaolinite aggregates resulting in low porosity (ranging from 0.2% to 10.7%) and permeability.
+These characteristics indicate that the He8 member is a tight sandstone reservoir.
+This reservoir has undergone compaction, cementation, and dissolution diagenesis, and is presently in the stage of mesodiagenesis B. The rigid framework of quartz, dissolution of feldspar grains, and intergranular pores of kaolinite are significant contributors to reservoir quality and the main drivers of porosity.

+This study developed a multivariate linear regression model based on the mineral content of quartz, feldspar, carbonate minerals, kaolinite, smectite, and rock fragments.
+The model accurately predicts the porosity of the studied reservoirs.
+The model indicates that the north of the Jingle South sub-depression contains favorable reservoir space in the tight sandstone reservoir of the He8 member.
+The findings of this study are important for characterizing tight sandstone reservoirs in the study area and improving the prediction of favorable reservoir locations.

 Introduction

-Tight sandstone gas plays an important role in world's oil and gas resource (Zou et al., 2013; Jia et al., 2016) because of its large reserves and extensive worldwide distribution.
-In recent years, large gas fields with geological reserves exceeding 100 billion cubic meters have been discovered in Sulige, Daniudi, and Shenmu in the Ordos Basin (Jia et al., 2022).
-The Ningwu Basin is adjacent to the Ordos Basin.
-Previous work in the area has mainly focused on exploration and development of coalbed methane (Wei et al., 2018; Zuo et al., 2017; Sun et al., 2017), However, the basic characteristics of tight sandstone reservoirs are unclear.
-The study of tight sandstone reservoirs is becoming increasingly prominent in oil and gas exploration (Zou et al., 2018).
-Tight sandstone reservoirs often exhibit widespread gas content, but the degree of enrichment is mainly controlled by their storage capacity (Li et al., 2012).
-It is generally believed that the pores or fractures development degree of sandstone reservoirs control the enrichment and high production of tight sandstone gas (Wang et al., 2012).
-Fine characterization of the petrological characteristics of sandstone reservoirs and clarification of their impact on storage space are important for evaluating the quality of tight sandstone reservoirs.
-This is the key to finding sweet spot intervals and predicting favorable areas (Lai et al., 2016; 2018).
+Tight sandstone gas is a significant contributor to the world's oil and gas resources (Zou et al., 2013; Jia et al., 2016) due to its widespread distribution and vast reserves.
+There have been significant discoveries of large gas fields in the Ordos Basin, specifically in Sulige, Daniudi, and Shenmu, with geological reserves exceeding 100 billion cubic meters (Jia et al., 2022).
+Considering the recent discoveries in the Ordos Basin, it is important to investigate the tight sandstone reservoirs in neighboring basins such as the Ningwu Basin.
+However, previous work in this area has mainly focused on the exploration and development of coalbed methane (Wei et al., 2018; Zuo et al., 2017; Sun et al., 2017), while the basic characteristics of tight sandstone reservoirs in this region remain unclear.
+The study of tight sandstone reservoirs is gaining importance in oil and gas exploration (Zou et al., 2018).
+These reservoirs exhibit widespread gas content, but the degree of enrichment is primarily determined by their storage capacity (Li et al., 2012).
+It is generally believed the degree of development of pores or fractures in tight sandstone reservoirs control the enrichment and high production of tight sandstone gas (Wang et al., 2012).
+Fine characterization of the petrological characteristics of sandstone reservoirs and clarification of their impact on storage space are important in evaluating the quality of tight sandstone reservoirs.
+This is crucial for identifying sweet spot intervals and predicting favorable areas (Lai et al., 2016; 2018).